-HSST trainees seeking an allowance for any extended leave, including maternity leave, or part-time working are required to contact the School as soon as possible to discuss and agree an appropriate time line for completion of the programme.
-Furthermore, any planned leave from the programme, including maternity leave, will require a written review plan, written by the trainer with the trainee and submitted to the NSHCS/HEE local office to be signed off with agreed timelines to ensure any mitigation of risks are identified.
+HSST trainees planning to take any extended leave, including maternity leave, or part-time working are required to contact the School as soon as possible to discuss and agree an appropriate timeline for completion of the programme.
+Furthermore, any planned leave from the programme, including maternity leave, will require a reviewed training plan, written by the trainer with the trainee and submitted to the NSHCS/HEE local office to be signed off with agreed timelines to ensure any mitigation of risks are identified.

 In summary all such arrangements require that trainees:

-- Agree with MAHSE in respect of completion of the academic components of the programme.
+- Agree with MAHSE a timeline for in the of completion of the academic components of the programme

-Please note that similar guidelines would be enacted for other forms of statutory leave e.g. paternity leave.
+Please note that similar guidelines would be enacted for other forms of statutory leave including paternity leave.